oslabs-beta/hacheQL/README.md

 ## Other Stuff

-If you're interested in more technical specifics, check out the [Documentation](DOCUMENTATION.md).
+If you're interested in technical specifics and more sample usage, check out the [Documentation](DOCUMENTATION.md).

 If you'd like to contribute, read our [Contributing Guide](CONTRIBUTING.md).